zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 | **x86** folder      | **/app/src/main/jniLibs/**     |
 | **x86_64** folder      | **/app/src/main/jniLibs/**     |

+<div class="alert note">If your project does not use the encryption function, we recommend deleting the <code>libagora-crypto.so</code> file in the SDK package.</div>

 ### Add project permissions

 Add the following permissions in the **/app/src/main/AndroidManifest.xml** file for device access according to your needs: